syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Styles.md

 ## Border Customization

 * SfDatagrid allows you to customize the grid borders to vertical, horizontal, both or none based on requirements.
-To achieve this, you have to overridden the `DataGridStyle.GetGridLinesVisibility()` method.
+Override the `DataGridStyle.GetGridLinesVisibility` method to customize the borders in SfDataGrid.

 {% highlight c# %}
 //Apply custom style to SfDataGrid from code